 After a castmate invited him to a campaign event for then-Senator Barack Obama, Penn began to balance show business with a role on Obama’s presidential campaign.
 He ultimately took a sabbatical from his entertainment career to serve as an associate director in the White House Office of Public Engagement as a liaison to young Americans, Asian Americans and Pacific Islanders, and the arts community.

 After his hiatus in politics, Penn returned to acting, writing, and producing, appearing in shows such as “How I Met Your Mother” and “Designated Survivor,” most recently starring in the CBS drama “Clarice” and Disney Junior’s animated “Mira, Royal Detective.”

-Join him as he draws from his new memoir You Can’t Be Serious to talk about his journey from Hollywood to the White House and back again, as well as why your life can have more stories and more choices than you thought.
+In conversation with TV Guide’s Damian Holbrook, Penn discusses his new memoir You Can’t Be Serious, his journey from Hollywood to the White House and back again, as well as why your life can have more stories and more choices than you thought.

 Copies of You Can’t Be Serious (Gallery Books) are available for purchase.

 - Purchase your copy of You Can’t Be Serious by Kal Penn here.

 - SPECIAL NOTE: Politics and Prose is offering a 10% discount to Smithsonian Associates ticket-holders.
 To claim your discount, enter the code SPECIAL10 (no space between letters and numbers) in the “Coupon discount” section on Politics and Prose's check-out page.